PankajNithin/Isci-setup-bits/README.md

-# Isci-setup-bits
+# Iscsi-setup-bits

-The following steps were used for establishing  connection between an Isci target (Ubuntu system installed over virtualbox in Windows 10) and an Isci client (Windows 10)
+The following steps were used for establishing  connection between an Iscsi target (Ubuntu system installed over virtualbox in Windows 10) and an Iscsi client (Windows 10)

 **Updating the package manager**
 ---